 The other situation in which we apply this practice is – on this basis of having this experience of taking on the problems of others and giving them happiness – then when we are suffering from a specific problem, let’s say we’re sick.
 Then, rather than feeling, “poor me,” and getting depressed, then we imagine that, “I take on the suffering of everybody who has that same problem.
 May it all come to me, because I can deal with it, I can handle it,” and so we have the courage and bravery to deal with not just our own problem, which our self-cherishing would make us not to want to deal with, but “Give me everyone’s problem.
 I’m going to do it,” and deal with the problem that everybody experiences of this particular sickness, or a disturbing emotion, or whatever it might be.
 This is an extraordinary way to transform negative circumstances into positive ones, if we can do it sincerely, if we can remember to do it.

-Answer: We don’t want to deal even with our own problem.
+But often we don’t want to deal even with our own problem.
 We just feel sorry for ourselves, it’s our self-cherishing that makes the problem worse.
 Another good example is when we’re feeling lonely.
 We have the same problem that everybody else has.
 We’re dealing with the same problem.
 “May everybody else’s loneliness ripen on me.”